mzazon/awesome-cloud-projects/aws/cost-optimized-analytics-s3/cost-optimized-analytics-s3.md

    echo "✅ Configured S3 Intelligent-Tiering with archive tiers"
    ```

+   The configuration enables automatic tier transitions based on access patterns: objects move to Infrequent Access after 30 days of no access, Archive Instant Access after 90 days, and Deep Archive Access after 180 days.
+This eliminates manual lifecycle management while ensuring immediate data availability for analytics workloads across all tiers.

 2. **Create Lifecycle Policy for Automatic Transitions**:

    Lifecycle policies work in conjunction with Intelligent-Tiering to ensure new objects are automatically enrolled in cost optimization.
-Setting the transition to 0 days means objects are immediately enrolled in Intelligent-Tiering upon upload.
+Setting the transition to 0 days means objects are immediately enrolled in Intelligent-Tiering upon upload, allowing S3 to monitor their access patterns from the moment they are created.

    ```bash
    # Create lifecycle policy for new objects